askming/Personal-reading/_sources/2021/Thinking, fast and slow.md

 - P177, top,
 > success = talent + luck
 > great success = a little more talent + a lot of luck
+- P181, bottom, regression and correlation are not two concepts; whenever the correlation between two scores is imperfect, there will be regression to the mean